Throw a Wild Party at one of the City's Zoos

-The absolute best thing about a zoo party is the live animals that get to celebrate with you in your party room.
-For my son's 5th birthday last month we had a party at the Prospect Park Zoo.
-At our party we were delighted to host an albino corn snake, a rabbit and a hissing cockroach for the kids to learn about and touch (well – no one touched the cockroach).
-It was a great party, easy to host and, luckily, in NYC you can have a Zoo party in four boroughs.
+If you've got an animal-crazed kid, it's time to consider a zoo party.
+From the Bronx to Staten Island, each of the five boroughs has a zoo ready to host your next fete.
+The absolute best thing about a zoo party is the live animals who get to celebrate with you in the party room.
+We celebrated my son's fifth birthday at the Prospect Park Zoo where we were delighted to host an albino corn snake, a rabbit and a hissing cockroach for the kids to learn about and touch (well...no one touched the cockroach.)

 53-51 111th Street

 The Queens Zoo currently offers two birthday party packages, the least expensive is $500 for 25 participants for two hours.
 Guests celebrate in the Wild Room near the sea lion exhibit where they will hang with a zoo educator and some animal friends.
 Guests are responsible for refreshments and paper goods, while the zoo provides invitations, goody bags, a craft project and small gift for the birthday kid.
 All guests receive zoo admission, too.
 WCS members receive a discount on party packages.